Skip to content

 But a weak arc means that it’s hard to melt thick metals.
 When welding uphill, a weak arc can cause incomplete root penetration and lack of fusion at the bead’s toes or between multiple beads.
 These defects get far worse if the metals are not clean.

 For uphill, short-arc needs torch manipulation that points the arc into the joint’s root to avoid fusion issues.
 The upside-down “V” offers the best root penetration, especially if the metals aren’t clean.
-It can fill small joints.
-For another pass, you can use the Z weave.
+It can fill small joints with one pass.
+For additional passes, you can use the Z weave.

 You can also use the triangle weave, which also penetrates deep into the root.
-This pattern deposits more weld metal than the “V” and leaves a better-looking bead.
+This pattern deposits more weld metal than the “V” and creates a better-looking bead.

-A short stickout no more than 3/8″ is also important for deep penetration.
+A short stickout of no more than 3/8″ is also important for deep penetration.

 Short-arc can also cause fusion problems when welding downhill.
 That happens because the fast traveling speed may not provide enough heat to melt the metal.